wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-intro/includes/introduction.md

 - [Coffee in the Cloud](https://www.youtube.com/channel/UCs2IXBqperxWVe2ozrr3Gdg) YouTube channel with long & short form videos for Champions and IT Pros
 - [Case Study: User adoption at Best Buy - "Best Buy Ninjas"](https://channel9.msdn.com/Events/SharePoint-Conference/2014/SPC296) (Video presentation from SharePoint Conference, 1:13 duration)

-Join the community of [M365 Champions and Adoption Specialists](https://aka.ms/O365Champions) to share your experience and learn from others who are driving adoption of cloud services.
+Join the community of [Microsoft 365 Champions and Adoption Specialists](https://aka.ms/O365Champions) to share your experience and learn from others who are driving adoption of cloud services.